bobthechemist/feathercm/docs/source/potentiostat/opamp.rst

   1. Modify the circuit to generate the average of the three sources.
   2. Modify the circuit to generate a weighted average of the sources, where the 2nd source is weighted twice as much as the other two.

+.. tip:: See a problem?
+Have a suggestion?
+Please `raise an issue <https://github.com/bobthechemist/feathercm/issues/new?title=opamp.rst&labels=documentation>`_ and share your thoughts there.